-- The Law Library is not responsible for any personal property.
+- The Schmid Law Library is not responsible for any personal property.

-- The Law Library Staff reserves the right to enter any room at any time.
+- The Schmid Law Library reserves the right to enter any room at any time.

-- The study rooms are NOT sound proof; loud conversations can be heard in the library.
-Please monitor your conversations accordingly.
+- Rooms are not soundproof.
+Loud conversations can be heard in the library; monitor conversations accordingly.

 VIOLATIONS OF THESE POLICIES MAY RESULT IN THE LOSS OF STUDY ROOM PRIVILEGES.

-Materials obtained through Interlibrary Loan are the patron’s responsibility from the time they are checked out at the Schmid Law Library to their return to the law library.
-It is also the patron’s responsibility to abide by any circulation policies or restrictions placed by the loaning library.
-If an item is needed past the due date, check with the Interlibrary Loan Supervisor about a renewal BEFORE the item is due.
+- Patrons are responsible for all materials obtained through Interlibrary Loan from check out at the Schmid Law Library to their return to the library, as well as abiding by any circulation policies or restrictions placed by the loaning library.
+Check with the Interlibrary Loan Supervisor regarding renewals before items are due.
 Renewals are often possible, but only if the request is made before the item is due.

-Many libraries charge for providing materials; indicate the amount you are willing to pay to obtain the item on the Interlibrary Loan request form.
-You may indicate you do not wish to pay anything.
-When the materials arrive, you will be notified by email and arrangements can be made for the pickup of the item.
-Pick up Interlibrary Loan materials at the circulation desk.
+- Many libraries charge for providing materials; indicate the amount you are willing to pay to obtain the item on the Interlibrary Loan Request form - even if you do not wish to pay anything.

-Use of this service is governed by the following rules:
+Use of this service is governed by the following guidelines:

-- A correct citation must be provided; research help is unavailable, and vague or very general requests cannot be filled.
+- Correct citations much be provided; research help is unavailable, and vague or very general requests cannot be filled.